ftdc-picsl/LongitudinalThickness/tutorial/README.md

 ### `-v` antsnetct_version

 The version of the ANTsNetCT container to use.
+This is distinct from the wrapper version.

 ## Cross-sectional analysis